scala/scala3/docs/docs/usage/scaladoc/scaladocDocstrings.md

 In the example above, this Scaladoc comment is associated with the method square since it is right before it in the source code.

-Scaladoc comments can go before fields, methods, classes, traits, objects and even (especially) package objects.
-Scaladoc comments for package objects make a great place to put an overview of a specific package or API.
+Scaladoc comments can go before fields, methods, classes, traits, objects.
+For now, scaladoc doesn't support straightforward solution to document packages.
+There is a dedicated github [issue](https://github.com/lampepfl/dotty/issues/11284), where you can check the current status of the problem.

 For class primary constructors which in Scala coincide with the definition of the class itself, a @constructor tag is used to target a comment to be put on the primary constructor documentation rather than the class overview.